 What is surrogacy?
 Gestational surrogacy is a method of third-party reproduction that helps those who are unable to have children become parents.
 It’s a process that requires medical and legal expertise, as well as a strong support process throughout the journey.
 Through IVF, embryos are created in a lab at a fertility clinic.
 Sometimes the intended parents use their own genetic material.
 Sometimes, an egg donor is required.
 At the fertility clinic, 1-2 embryos are implanted into a gestational carrier, who carries the baby(ies) to term.
 It’s important to note that gestational carriers have no genetic relationship to the children they deliver.
 Intended parents may ask themselves if surrogacy feels like the right fit for them to grow their family.

 How does the surrogacy process work?
 The surrogacy process is a monumental journey made up of little milestones along the way.
 The process requires many different professionals, including doctors, lawyers, program coordinators, accountants and medical billing specialists.
 Many of those considering surrogacy choose to work with a surrogacy agency, who helps manage the journey.
-The level of management an agency provides depends on the type of agency it is: there are full-service surrogacy agencies who manage the entire process from start to finish (like Circle Surrogacy & Egg Donation) and smaller agencies who manage only certain parts of the process.
+The level of management an agency provides depends on the type of agency it is: There are full-service surrogacy agencies who manage the entire process from start to finish (like Circle Surrogacy & Egg Donation) and smaller agencies who manage only certain parts of the process.
+This article in The New York Times offers additional helpful information about the process.

-The surrogacy process can take anywhere between 16-21 months in total, from the time you consult with an agency until you are holding your baby in your arms.
+The surrogacy process can take anywhere between 16 to 21 months in total, from the time you consult with an agency until you are holding your baby in your arms.
 Some agencies may share shorter journey times and others may share longer ones.
 It’s important to ask specific questions related to the process to get a full understanding of exactly how long the process will take for you and your specific situation.
-A good question to ask yourself is: am I ready to start a journey that could take almost two years of emotional, time and financial investment.
+A good question to ask yourself is: Am I ready to start a journey that could take almost two years of emotional, time and financial investment.

 Am I Financially Ready to Begin a Surrogacy Journey?